SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at University of Sydney Medical School (Australia) discussed the levels at which doctors help people and requested examples of personal experiences aiding others.
+Students said most interesting question asked at University of Sydney Medical School (Australia) discussed the levels at which doctors help people and requested an example of a personal experience demonstrating impact on others.

 What was the most difficult question?

-Students said the most difficult question asked at University of Sydney Medical School (Australia) discussed various scenarios such as providing examples of helping others and opinions on alternative medicine.
+Students said most difficult question asked at University of Sydney Medical School (Australia) discussed examples of helping others and opinions on alternative medicine.

 How long was the interview?